 During this 6-hour webinar, you will learn a great deal about clergy tax law, tax preparation, and clergy compensation.
 It will be a resource-full day, so plan to take care of yourself as you learn.
 Eat when you’re hungry.
 Get a drink when you’re thirsty.
 Stand up and walk around when you need to.
 But most importantly, ask questions!
 If you have a question, Deb guarantees at least 6 other people are wondering the same thing!

 Registration and Cost

-Registration is $30 per person (generally nonrefundable to keep fees and overhead low).
-Current Bethany, TRIM/EFSM/SeBAH, and Earlham School of Religion students may attend the seminar at no cost, although registration is still required to reserve space and so sufficient materials for your attendance may be prepared.
-If you will be attending online, your registration will allow us to provide you with web access to the seminar; instructions and handouts will be sent a few days prior to the event.
+Registration is $40 per person (generally nonrefundable to keep fees and overhead low).
+Current Brethren Academy, Bethany Theological Seminary and Earlham School of Religion students may attend the seminar at no cost, although registration is still required to allow us to provide you with web access to the seminar.
+Instructions and handouts will be sent a few days prior to the event.
 Registrations are not complete until payment is received.
-For space and quality reasons, registrations may be capped at twenty persons locally and eighty-five persons online.
+For quality reasons, registrations may be capped at eighty-five persons.

 Deb was ordained in 2004 when she was called by the Living Peace Church of the Brethren in Columbus, Ohio, to be their peace minister to the wider community.
-She served as Southern Ohio District’s board chair from 2007-11 and is currently serving as Southern Ohio-Kentucky 2018 District Moderator.
-She was elected to the Pastoral Compensation & Benefits Advisory Committee at Annual Conference 2018 and is super excited about it!
+She served as Southern Ohio District’s board chair from 2007-11 and served as Southern Ohio-Kentucky 2018 District Moderator.
+She is currently serving on the denomination’s Pastoral Compensation & Benefits Advisory Committee.

 Deb is an experienced presenter, and despite the complexity of the material, you’ll find yourself laughing.
 Learn and enjoy!